Finding a Job in Hong Kong

 Working Conditions

 The first thing one might notice upon arriving in Hong Kong and working there is its incredibly fast pace.
 Hong Kong is often called ‘the 24-hour city’.
-While a legal working week generally consists of 40 to 48 hours, or around 8 hours per day depending on the number of working days, employees often have to stay behind after their established working hours – a common practice in Hong Kong.
+In Hong Kong, despite a typical 40-48 hour workweek, employees often work beyond their established hours.

 Work Permit